Dean's Emergency Fund

-- The fund is open to all terminal master’s and Ph.D. students registered full-time in degree programs of the Graduate School of Arts and Sciences.
+Terminal Master’s and PhD students registered full-time in one of the degree programs of the Graduate School of Arts and Sciences are eligible to apply for emergency funding.

-The award does not require repayment.
-However, to replenish the fund and ensure that future students can receive the same benefit, we encourage awardees to donate to the fund when they are able.
+Emergency fund awards do not require repayment.
+However, to replenish the fund and ensure that future students can receive the same benefit, we encourage awardees to consider donating to the fund in the future if their finances allow.